ppet36/openhab_co2/README.md

 ## OpenHAB

 Configuration in OpenHAB is very simple.
-First you need to define item (in your \*items file) with correct IP address of device.
+First you need to define item (in your *.items file) with correct IP address of device.
 ```
 Number co2PPM "Indoor CO2 [%s PPM]" <co2> { http="<[http://192.168.128.209/co2:15000:JS(intvalue.js)]" }
 ```